 While Scully hesitates, Mulder could not have agreed to that one room any faster.
 Scully seems a little suspicious of his motives.
-Could “just trying to get some shut-eye” be an on-the-case euphemism from the Season of Secret Sex?
+Could “just trying to get some shut-eye” be an on-the-case euphemism from when they originally got together?
 We’ll probably never know.
 But Mulder is totally checking Scully out as she walks away.

 Mulder continues to flirt and drop little hints when they’re alone together.
 Scully continues to brush it off.
 Professionalism on the case, or confusion about just what is going on here?